-There are informational and normative motivations underlying social conformity, the former based on the desire to form an accurate interpretation of reality and behave correctly, and the latter based on the goal of obtaining social approval from others [8].
+There are informational and normative motivations underlying social conformity, the former based on the desire to form an accurate interpretation of reality and behave correctly, and the latter based on the goal of obtaining social approval from others (Cialdini & Goldstein, 2004).
 However, the two are interrelated and often difficult to disentangle theoretically as well as empirically.
-Additionally, both goals act in service of a third underlying motive to maintain one's positive self-concept [8].
+In addition, both goals act in service of a third underlying motive to maintain one's positive self-concept (Cialdini & Goldstein, 2004).

-Both self-confirmation and social conformity are extensive and strong and they appear in many guises.
-In what follows we consider both processes in order to understand users' reaction to online recommender systems.
+Both self-confirmation and social conformity are extensive and strong and they appear under many guises in life, both online and in physical interactions.
+In what follows, we consider both processes to understand the users' reactions to online recommender systems.

-Online recommender systems

-Compared to traditional sources of recommendations peers such as friends and coworkers, experts such as movie critics, and industrial media such as Consumer Reports, online recommender systems combined personalized recommendations sensitive to people's interests and independently reporting other peoples' opinions and reviews.
-One popular example of a successful online recommender system is the Amazon product recommender system [17].
+Online recommender systems.
+Compared to traditional sources of recommendations peers such as friends and coworkers, experts such as movie critics, and industrial media such as Consumer Reports-online recommender systems combined personalized recommendations sensitive to people's interests and independently reporting other peoples' opinions and reviews.
+One popular example of a successful online recommender system is the Amazon product recommender system (Linden, Smith, & York, 2003).